orchest/orchest/docs/source/fundamentals/environment_variables.md

 ## Pipeline environment variables

-Access your Pipeline environment variables through the Pipeline settings:
+Access your pipeline environment variables through the pipeline settings:

-1. Open a Pipeline via the _Pipelines_ option in the left menu pane.
+1. Open a pipeline via the _Pipelines_ option in the left menu pane.
 2. Click on _Settings_ in the top right corner.
 3. Click on the _Environment variables_ tab.
 4. Set your variables.